The submission of applications is open from April 15th to June 20th, 2022

 Interview dates and times will be announced together with the application results.

-• 1 July 2022: admission interview with the selection committee (video-conference interviews are possible).
+• 2 July 2024: admission interview with the selection committee (online).

 Applications